avito-tech/avito-android/docs/content/blog/2019/12/open-source-introduction.md

 ### Learn by teaching

 Just moving the code into open source is not enough.
-Practices, approaches, methods of com.avito.android.test.report.troubleshooting, and making decisions — this is what is essential.
+Practices, approaches, methods of troubleshooting, and making decisions — this is what is essential.
 Sharing these, we verify whether our ideas and ready-made solutions work outside of Avito.

 ### Influencing third-party libraries and fixing their problems faster